PredictiveEcology/Biomass_core/Biomass_core.md

 Third, in LBSE the calculation of total pixel biomass for the purpose of calculating the initial biomass of a new cohort included the (previously calculated) biomass of other new cohorts when succession time step = 1, but not when time step was \> 1.
 This does not reflect the documentation in the User's Guide, which stated that "Bsum [total pixel biomass] is the current total biomass for the site (not including other new cohorts)" [@SchellerMiranda2015, pp. 4], when the succession time step was set to 1.
 Additionally, together with the lack of explicit ordering, it generated different results in terms of the biomass assigned to each new cohort (e.g. Table \@ref(tab:tableLBSEtest2) and Fig. \@ref(fig:figLBSEtest2)).
 In *Biomass_core* the initial biomass of new cohorts is no longer calculated sequentially (as with competition, growth and mortality), and thus the biomass of new cohorts is never included in the calculation of total pixel biomass.

 Fourth, in LBSE, serotiny and resprouting could not occur in the same pixel following a fire, with serotiny taking precedence if activated.
 We understand that this provides an advantage to serotinous species, which could perhaps be disadvantaged with respect to fast-growing resprouters.
-However, we feel that it is ecologically more realistic that serotinous and resprouter species be able to both regenerate in a given community following a fire and allow the competition between serotinous and resprouting species to arise from species traits. **Note that this change was implemented in the *Biomass_regeneration* and *Biomass_regeneration*PM modules.**
+However, we feel that it is ecologically more realistic that serotinous and resprouter species be able to both regenerate in a given community following a fire and allow the competition between serotinous and resprouting species to arise from species traits. **Note that this change was implemented in the *Biomass_regeneration* and *Biomass_regenerationPM* modules.**

 Fifth, in *Biomass_core*, species shade tolerance values can have decimal values to allow for finer adjustments of between-species competition.

 Sixth, we added a new parameter called `minCohortBiomass`, that allows the user to control cohort removal bellow a certain threshold of biomass.
 In some simulation set-ups, we noticed that *Biomass_core* (and LBSE) were able to generate many very small cohorts in the understory that, due to cohort competition, were not able to gain biomass and grow.
 However, because competition does not increase mortality, only decreases growth, these cohorts survived at very low biomass levels until they reached sufficient age to suffer age-related mortality.
 We felt this is unlikely to be realistic in many cases.
 By default, this parameter is left at 0 to follow LBSE behaviour (*i.e.*, no cohorts removal based on minimum biomass).

-### Other enhancements
+#### Other enhancements

 In addition to the five minor changes in growth, mortality and regeneration, we separated the components that govern vegetation responses to disturbances -- only fire at the moment -- into two independent modules, used interchangeably, and implemented hashing, caching and testing to improve the model's computational efficiency and insure its performance.

-#### Modularity
+##### Modularity

 Unlike in LBSE, post-disturbance regeneration is not part of *Biomass_core* *per se*, but belongs to two separate modules, used interchangeably ([*Biomass_regeneration*](https://github.com/PredictiveEcology/Biomass_regeneration/blob/master/Biomass_regeneration.Rmd) and [*Biomass_regenerationPM*](https://github.com/PredictiveEcology/Biomass_regenerationPM/blob/master/Biomass_regenerationPM.Rmd)).
 These need to be loaded and added to the "modules folder" of the project in case the user wants to simulate forest responses to disturbances (only fire disturbances at the moment).
 Again, this enables higher flexibility when swapping between different approaches to regeneration.
 For instance, default (*i.e.*, not climate sensitive) growth and mortality functions are part of the `LandR` R package, which needs to be loaded prior to running *Biomass_core*.
 Should the user wish to change the growth/mortality algorithms, they would need to provide compatible functions (with the same names) to the simulation via `simInit` -- user-provided functions will replace those loaded with a package <!-- we should have an example of this-->.
 Note that the `LandR` package provides other supporting functions and objects to the simulation, and still needs to be loaded prior to running *Biomass_core*.

-#### Hashing
+##### Hashing

 Our first strategy to improve simulation efficiency in *Biomass_core* was to use a hashing mechanism [@YangEtAl2011].
 Instead of assigning a key to each pixel in a raster and tracking the simulation for each pixel in a lookup table, we indexed pixels using a *pixelGroup* key that contained unique combinations of ecolocation and community, and tracked and stored simulation data for each *pixelGroup* (Fig. \@ref(fig:figLBSEtest3)).
 Ecolocation (called 'ecoregion' in LBSE and in model objects) is a spatial unit with similar biophysical characteristics.
 In our applications, we define ecolocation as the combination of land-cover types from the Land Cover Map of Canada 2005 (v1) and ecodistricts from the National Ecological Framework for Canada (<!--add source-->).
 Hence, these ecolocations contain relatively fine scale land cover information plus coarse scale regional information.
 In turn, community is the species composition and age structure of a particular pixel.
 This algorithm was able to ease the computational burden by significantly reducing the size of the lookup table and speeding-up the simulation process.
 After recruitment and disturbance events, pixels are rehashed into new pixel groups.

-#### Caching
+##### Caching

 The second strategy aimed at improving model efficacy was the implementation of caching, and data-driven parametrisation and initialisation.
 Caching automatically archives outputs of a given function to disk (or memory) and reads them back when subsequent calls of this function are given identical inputs.
 All caching operations were achieved using the `reproducible` R package [@McIntireChubaty2020].
 In the current version of *Biomass_core*, the spin-up phase was replaced by data-driven landscape initialisation and many model parameters were derived from data, using "data modules" (e.g., *Biomass_borealDataPrep*).
 To avoid having to repeat data downloads and treatment, statistical estimation of parameters and landscape initialisation every time the simulation is re-run under the same conditions (*i.e.*, no data or algorithm changes), many of these pre-simulation steps are automatically cached.
 This means that the pre-simulation phase is significantly faster upon a second call when inputs have not changed (e.g., the input data and parametrisation methods), and when inputs do change only directly affected steps are re-run (see main text for examples).
 When not using data modules, *Biomass_core* still relies on caching for the preparation of its theoretical inputs.

-#### Testing
+##### Testing

 Finally, we implemented code testing, to facilitate bug detection by comparing the outputs of functions [etc.] to expected outputs [@Wickham2011].
 We built and integrated code tests in *Biomass_core* and across all LandR modules and the `LandR` R package <!-- package name may change --> and the in the form of assertions and integration tests.
 Assertions are run automatically during simulations (but can be turned off), while integration are be run manually.
 Tests were also implemented in R package dependencies of *Biomass_core*, such as the `LandR` R package <!-- package name may change --> and `SpaDES`, which are routinely tested using GitHub Actions continuous integration (CI) or automated checks on CRAN.
 For the `LandR` R package, we use GitHub Actions CI to automatically test for installation and execution errors.

 Finally, because *Biomass_core* (and all other LandR modules) code is hosted in public GitHub repositories, there is a potentially high number of users that can identify issues and contribute to improve module code.

-### Performance and accuracy of *Biomass_core* with respect to LBSE {data-link="Algorithm changes"}
+#### Performance and accuracy of *Biomass_core* with respect to LBSE {data-link="Algorithm changes"}

 In the recoding of *Biomass_core*, we ensured similar outputs of each demographic process (namely, growth, mortality and recruitment) to the outputs from its counterpart in LBSE, using integration tests.
 Here, we report the comparisons of the overall simulation (i.e., including all demographic processes) between LBSE and *Biomass_core* using three randomly generated initial communities (Tables \@ref(tab:tableLBSEtest3)-\@ref(tab:tableLBSEtest5)).
 The remaining input parameters were taken from a LANDIS-II training course (Tables \@ref(tab:tableLBSEtest6)-\@ref(tab:tableLBSEtest9)), and contained species attributes information of 16 common tree species in boreal forests and 2 ecolocations.
 We ran simulations for 1000 years, with a succession time step of 10 and three repetitions, which were enough to account for the variability produced by stochastic processes.
 Seed dispersal was set as "ward dispersal".